 Question: Using the 10x Genomics Chromium Single Cell 3' Gene Expression Solution, we have identified gene X enriched in a cell type.
 However, this gene has multiple transcript isoforms.
 Can we use the single cell 3' RNA-seq data to determine the expression level of different isoforms for this gene X?

-Please note that detecting isoforms from 3' Single Cell product is currently not a supported application and any ideas/code provided are for instructional purposes only.
+Please note that detecting isoforms from 3' Single Cell product with short-read sequencing is not a supported application and any ideas/code provided are for instructional purposes only.

 Products: Single Cell Gene Expression